Jeannette Walls: Career

 Early in her career Walls interned at a Brooklyn newspaper called The Phoenix and eventually became a full-time reporter there.
 From 1987 to 1993 she wrote the "Intelligencer" column for New York magazine.
 She then wrote a gossip column for Esquire, from 1993 to 1998, then contributed regularly to the gossip column "Scoop" at MSNBC.com from 1998 until her departure to write full-time in 2007.
 Walls has contributed to USA Today, and has appeared on The Today Show, CNN, Primetime, and The Colbert Report.

 Her 2000 book, Dish: The Inside Story on the World of Gossip, was a humorous history of the role gossip has played in U.S. media, politics and life.

 In 2005, Walls published the best-selling memoir The Glass Castle, which details the joys and struggles of her childhood.
 It offers a look into her life and that of her dysfunctional family.
 The Glass Castle was well received by critics and the public.
 It has sold over 4 million copies and has been translated into 31 languages.
 It received the Christopher Award, the American Library Association's Alex Award (2006), and the Books for Better Living Award.
-Paramount bought the film rights to the book, and in March 2013 announced that actress Jennifer Lawrence would play Walls in the film adaptation.
+Paramount bought the film rights to the book, and in March 2013 announced that actress Jennifer Lawrence would play Walls in a film adaptation.
 On October 9, 2015, it was reported that Lawrence withdrew from the film and she would be replaced by actress Brie Larson.
+The film adaptation of the same name was released in 2017.

 In 2009, Walls published her first novel, Half Broke Horses: A True-Life Novel, based on the life of her grandmother Lily Casey Smith.
 It was named one of the ten best books of 2009 by the editors of The New York Times Book Review.

-Walls' novel The Silver Star was published in 2013.
-Her novel, Hang the Moon: A Novel, is scheduled for publication in March, 2023.
+Walls' second novel The Silver Star was published in 2013 by Scribner.